 If a playoff game goes to overtime then it is decided by an infinite number of sudden-death, five-on-five 20-minute periods.

 As soon as one team scores, the tie is over.

 In theory, overtime in the Stanley Cup playoffs can last forever, but the longest that a game has gone historically is six extra periods.

-The Tampa Bay Lightning won the Stanley Cup in 2020, defeating the Dallas Stars by four games to two.
+The Tampa Bay Lightning won the Stanley Cup in 2021, defeating the Montreal Canadiens by four games to one.

-It was their second Stanley Cup win, with their last coming in 2003-04.
+It was their second consecutive Stanley Cup win and third overall.

 Who are the most successful teams in the history of the Stanley Cup?

 The Montreal Canadiens are the most successful team in Stanley Cup history, having won 24 titles since the competition began in 1915.

 They have appeared in the playoffs a record 87 times and the Stanley Cup Finals a record 34 times.